Step 1: Apply for a GS1 Company Prefix. The first six to nine digits of your barcode are your company prefix.

 Step 2: assign a unique product number.

-Step 3: determine how your product will display barcode.
+Step 3: determine how your product will display the barcode.

 Step 4: order your barcodes.